hajc1294/MusicStreaming/README.md

 You need to add the **GoogleServices-Info.plist** file to your project, which is generated during the **Firebase** configuration stage, and also install the **Firebase SDK** in the project (via **CocoaPods**, **Swift Package Manager**, etc).

-Finally, this project uses Swift Package Manager for third-party libraries, and the following ones are used:
+Finally, this project uses Swift Package Manager for third-party libraries, the following ones are used:

 - **Firebase SDK**: https://swiftpackageindex.com/firebase/firebase-ios-sdk
 - **RxSwift**: https://swiftpackageindex.com/ReactiveX/RxSwift